Luce Initiative on Asian

 Luce Initiative on Asian Studies and the Environment

-The Henry Luce Foundation is pleased to announce the Luce Initiative on Asian Studies and the Environment (LIASE), approved by the Foundation’s Directors in November 2010.
-LIASE, administered by the Foundation’s Asia Program, is a competition for invited liberal arts colleges and formal associations of liberal arts colleges in the United States.
-LIASE aspires to encourage innovative approaches to Asian studies teaching and research at the undergraduate level through the lens of the environment and sustainable development.
+Approved by the Luce Foundation’s Directors in November 2010, the Luce Initiative on Asian Studies and the Environment (LIASE) is a competition for invited liberal arts colleges and formal associations of liberal arts colleges in the United States.
+LIASE, administered by the Foundation’s Asia Program, aspires to encourage innovative approaches to Asian studies teaching and research at the undergraduate level through the lens of the environment and sustainable development.
 By inviting faculty and students to cross geographic and disciplinary boundaries, LIASE will open opportunities to:

 • increase the capacity of Asian studies faculty to teach about critical topics affecting the region; and